Baan Chinpracha House In Phuket Town

 Baan Chinpracha is decorated with the original Italian floor tiles that were imported from Europe and furniture that belonged to the original owners, most of which was imported from China.

-The main room in the house is the picture shown at the top of the page; this room is rather large and is centred around an inner courtyard which features a beautiful fishpond that is decorated with fresh flowers.
+The main room in the house is the picture shown at the top of this article; the room is rather large and is centred around an inner courtyard, featuring a beautiful fishpond that is decorated with fresh flowers.

 The fishpond was once the original well, which provided water to the house.